michael-schwarz/michael-schwarz.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a postdoctoral reasearcher in Helmut Seidl's [group](https://www.cs.cit.tum.de/en/pl/home/), from which I graduated with a Dr. rer. nat. (summa cum laude) in late Spring 2025.
+I am a postdoctoral researcher in Helmut Seidl's [group](https://www.cs.cit.tum.de/en/pl/home/), from which I graduated with a Dr. rer. nat. (summa cum laude) in late Spring 2025.
 During my PhD, I was also a member of the DFG Research Training Group [ConVeY](https://convey.in.tum.de) (Continuous Verification of Cyber-Physical Systems).